ztkent/gnome/service/README.md

 ### Dashboard

-The "Sunlight Dashboard" is a web app that displays the current light conditions and historical data.
+The "Gnome Dashboard" is a web app that displays the current light conditions and historical data.

 - Visualize historical light conditions
 - Control the sensor